fmc202/MLslopedisplacement_crustal/README.md

 ## Output for ALLmodelpredict5

-Disp: a N by 20 matrix, where Disp[:,1:19] corresponds to the prediction for the 19 models defined in the paper.
-Disp[20] is the BM19 model
+Disp: a N by 19 matrix, where Disp[:,1:19] corresponds to the prediction for the 19 models defined in the paper.